omidm/naiad/extended/README.txt

 Note that the make clean for the applications is necessary.

 You can also add logging directives any other place you want.
-For example to chase down the runtime overhead for the OSDI'16 rebuttal I change the sources a reflected in "rebuttal-debug.diff".
+For example to chase down the runtime overhead for the OSDI'16 rebuttal I changed the sources a reflected in "rebuttal-debug.diff".
 Again, don't forget to rebuild the Naiad library, make clean the application and rebuilding the applications.